ryankemper/writings/Debugging.md

 ## Principles

+Whether we're debugging our C program down into the assembly level, or just trying to figure out why a global variable got mutated in a high-level interpreted language, there are principles that are so effective as to be considered universal.

 ### Principle 0: Separate your observations from your hypotheses

 The data we decide to gather is influenced by our outlined hypotheses (whether explicitly or implicitly).
 However, it's critical that observations/datapoints are gathered as "artifacts" - that is, well-documented observations that can be understood by someone who has not participated in the debugging process thus far.